diificult/Advent-Of-Code-2025/README.md

 ## 🎅 Happy Hacking!

 Feel free to ⭐ the repo or follow along as I work through the challenges.
-If you’re also participating, good luck — and may all your inputs be well-formed!
+If you’re also participating, good luck and have fun!